|

 favorable of the various areas where it was equally possible that the ball originally lay." ***** end quote from the Decisions *****

-That's pretty vague, I suppose, but it just means be reasonable or fair (also vague, but there it is - see Rule 1-4 and the Dictionary definition of "equity" for more).
-Thanks for visiting PGAProfessional.com and
+That's pretty vague, I suppose, but it just means be reasonable or fair (also vague, but there it is - see Rule 1-4 and the regular Dictionary's definition of "equity" for more).
+Thanks for visiting

 Miscellaneous > Other